rolandw-blog/blogBuilder/README.md

 By default, if no file is passed in with `--file` or `-f` flag, then the whole blog will be built from the blog root in `config.json`.

+Also for now pass in `-r esm` to node when running the cli.

 ```none
 example \
   --templates="./templates/" \